• Skip to primary navigation

 Public Participation on Items on the Agenda

-The City Council encourages public participation in the decision-making process and appreciates when residents bring issues of community concern to their attention.
-Individuals wishing to address the City Council on any agenda item may do so at the time the item is considered.
+The City Council encourages public participation in the decision-making process.
+Individuals wishing to address the City Council on any item on the agenda may do so at the time the item is being considered and prior to action being taken.
 Comments are limited to no more than 3 minutes per speaker, but that time limit may be reduced at the Mayor’s discretion if there are numerous speakers on a particular item.

 How to Address the Council

-Public comment on agenda and non-agenda items will be accepted by email to staff@hiddenhillscity.org prior to the meeting and the email should identify the agenda item number in the subject line of the email or indicate that it pertains to a non-agenda item.
-Such emails must be received by the City Clerk no later than 3:00 p.m. on the day of the meeting.
-Any emails received shall be read into the record.
-Alternatively, members of the public may join the meeting via the Zoom platform and the Mayor will call on you for public comment.
-To ask a question or comment during a meeting, click on the icon labeled “Participants” at the bottom center of your PC or Mac screen.
+Public comment on agenda and non-agenda items will be accepted by hard copy correspondence or email to staff@hiddenhillscity.org prior to the meeting and the correspondence should identify the agenda item number or indicate that it pertains to a non-agenda item.
+Such correspondence must be received by the City Clerk no later than 3:00 p.m. on the day of the meeting.
+Alternatively, members of the public may participate in Council Chambers or join the meeting via the Zoom platform.
+To ask a question or comment during a meeting via Zoom, click on the icon labeled “Participants” at the bottom center of your PC or Mac screen.
 At the bottom of the window on the right side of the screen, click the button labeled “Raise Hand.”
 Your digital hand is now raised.
 To “Raise Hand” on an audio only call, press*6 to unmute and *9 to “Raise Hand”.

 Primary Sidebar